Frequently Asked Questions (FAQ)

 Q: Can you combine more than one tape onto a DVD?

 A: We can combine as many of your tapes as possible to a single DVD.
 We are, however, limited to the video length.
 To preserve the high quality of your tapes, we recommend not putting more than three hours of tape per DVD.
 If you are more concerned about having as few of DVDs as possible, we can put a maximum of six hours to a single DVD.
-The quality will be slightly reduced, but you'll be able to save a lot of storage space this way.
+The quality will be reduced, but you'll be able to have an entire six hour tape onto the DVD.

 Q: Can you put my home videos into a computer or digital format instead of a DVD?